WriteEditor/ryan-rushing/_posts/writing/2013-03-26-walking-with-closed-eyes.md

 title: Walking With Closed Eyes
 category: writing
 ---
 Occasionally when walking in familiar territory, I close my eyes and see how far I can get without opening my eyes.
-Usually it's only about five steps before I my equilibrium gets thrown off, and I start walking in an arc.
+Usually it's only about five steps before my equilibrium gets thrown off, and I start walking in an arc.
 We've all been there.

 In addition to keeping balance when walking, the all-important balancing game is complicated by the problem of walking in a straight line, which for a sighted person seems impossible without seeing where the next steps should be, especially in unfamiliar territory.